tigwyk/bsky.progressia.one/README.md

 ## Forking Guidelines

-- Re-brand clearly so users don’t confuse your fork with blacksky.community.
+- Re-brand clearly so users don’t confuse your fork with the ProgressiaOne community.
 - Point analytics / error reporting to **your** endpoints.
 - Update support links (feedback, email, terms, etc.) to your own.